OWOX/BigQuery-integrations/https/README.md

 # Google BigQuery Integration with HTTPS - servers

-This documantation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/tree/master/https/README_RU.md).
+This documentation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/tree/master/https/README_RU.md).

 ## About this script